-Safe Routes to Schools
+Safe Routes to School

-This programme is administered by An Taisce and implemented by local authorities on behalf of the National Transport Authority.
+This programme is co-ordinated by An Taisce Green Schools and implemented by local authorities on behalf of the National Transport Authority.

-Feasibility designs have been prepared for safety improvements to benefit several schools in the Fingal County Council area including:
+Feasibility designs have been prepared for safety improvements to benefit several schools in the Fingal County Council area.